garnettr/YouTube-API_browserDock/README.md

 This app provides the user with more screen relastate when using one monitor and having 2 windows open with one being YouTube.

-It also allows for a full screen uninterrupted viewing, meaning no black constraining bars on the left of right side or added UI elements below.
-A 100% screen to screen viewing experience from mobile to as large as your browser window allows.
+It also allows for a full screen uninterrupted viewing, meaning no black constraining bars on the left, right, top or bottom.
+This makes for a 100% screen to screen viewing experience from mobile to as large as your browser window allows.

 * Provides you with a list of your subscribed channels in full, where you can easily scroll to view them all at once
 * After you have selected your desired channel, a list of the channels videos are populated that you can horizontally scroll through